liammtech/winner-vecta-api-practice/BRIEF.md

 ## Requirements
 This section is likely to develop as the project progresses, and is by no means exhaustive.
-Below details requirements identified so far.
+Below are details on requirements identified so far.

 #### Pre-requisites
 - [ ] Host machine/VM with network connectivity (only required prior to deployment)